ci-compass/cicf/week05-containers-and-debugging/README.md

 ## Tutorial

-First, install docker
+First, install Docker

 ```
 $ sudo apt update
 $ ./install-docker.sh
 ```

-You will need to then enter your password for sudo. and press `Y` to agree to installing the packages.
+You will need to then enter your password for sudo and press `Y` to agree to installing the packages.
-Then we need to add us to the docker group.
+Then we need to add us to the Docker group.
 (You can type `$USER`, the shell will expand the variable to be the current username).

 ```
 sudo usermod -aG docker $USER
 ```

-Now **choose "Log Out..." from the menu in the upper right corner and then sign back in** to get the group membership to be cached.
+Now, **choose "Log Out..." from the menu in the upper right corner and then sign back in** to get the group membership to be cached.

-Log back in and docker should be set up.
+Log back in, and docker should be set up.
 We can verify this by running

 ```